jtm2021/wowtaste/README.md

     - Open a web browser (like Chrome, Firefox or Edge)
     - Login to Heroku and go to deploy tab.
     - In the manual deploy section, choose main branch.
-    - Once the main branch has been selected, click the "Deploy Branch" button, wait for it to finish the process then a link the completed website.
+    - Once the main branch has been selected, click the "Deploy Branch" button, wait for it to finish the process then a link will be provided for the completed website.
 The live link can be found here - https://wowtaste2022.herokuapp.com/

 <br>